This article is reposted from 2013

 As this commentary on Isaiah has demonstrated the leadership of Jehovah’s Witnesses fit the profile.
 That will be their condition up until the powerful presence of Christ ensues – at which point God deals a severe wound to his people.
-(See previous article) The discipline of Jehovah is intended to disabuse the people of God of their organizational idolatry and arrogance and prepare them for the rule of kingdom of heaven.
+(See the previous article) The discipline of Jehovah is intended to disabuse the people of God of their organizational idolatry and arrogance and prepare them for the rule of the Kingdom of heaven.

-The remaining span of verses in the 30th chapter of Isaiah portray what the book of Revelation calls the war of the great day of God Almighty at Armageddon.
+The remaining span of verses in the 30th chapter of Isaiah portrays what the book of Revelation calls the war of the great day of God Almighty at Armageddon.
 How do we know that?

-The seven successive heads of the beast are Egypt, Assyria, Babylon, Persia, Greece, Rome and the present Anglo-American duo.
-Hence, the judgment expressed against any of these “heads” may typify the judgment that God will bring against the beast itself, when it battles the Lamb of God in the finale.
+The seven successive heads of the beast are Egypt, Assyria, Babylon, Persia, Greece, Rome, and the present Anglo-American duo.
+Hence, the judgment expressed against any of these “heads” may typify the judgment that God will bring against the beast itself when it battles the Lamb of God in the finale.

 To illustrate the point, the 11th chapter of Revelation refers to the two witnesses being killed “in a spiritual sense” in Sodom and Egypt, “where their Lord was also impaled.”
 But, of course, Sodom did not even exist in the first century and Jesus was certainly not impaled in Egypt.
 He was put to death just outside the walls of Jerusalem, which the prophets referred to as Sodom.

 But what does Egypt mean “in a spiritual sense”?
-Likely, it is intended to symbolize Satan’s wild beast, which ever head may be ruling at any given time.
-That is because even though Rome was the ruling power at the time Jesus was killed – he being put to death upon the order of the Roman governor, Pilate – Egypt was the first empire that opposed God.
-Therefore, in that particular context it is used as a symbol of the whole political system.
+Likely, it is intended to symbolize Satan’s wild beast, whichever head may be ruling at any given time.
+That is because even though Rome was the ruling power at the time Jesus was killed —he being put to death upon the order of the Roman governor, Pilate —Egypt was the first empire that opposed God.
+Therefore, in that particular context, it is used as a symbol of the whole political system.
 Likewise, we may expect the symbolic two anointed witnesses to be put to death by executive order of the beast too, during the reign of the eighth king – symbolized by the beast itself.